agl-alexglopez/iso-mui/README.md

 This is a "[Rosetta Stone](https://agl-alexglopez.github.io/2025/08/01/rosetta-stones-and-mazes-the-premise.html)" program that helped me learn the Zig programming language.
 For more on what a "[Rosetta Stone](https://agl-alexglopez.github.io/2025/08/01/rosetta-stones-and-mazes-the-premise.html)" program is, and how you can create something similar, visit my [blog](https://agl-alexglopez.github.io/).

 There are more features that can be added in the future.
 Notably, there is a large number of maze generator algorithms I am aware of but have not implemented yet.
-Also, the solvers can be multi-threaded to further explore Zig's concurrency primitives.
-Keep an eye out for these updates, if interested.